ssc-datascience/ssc-datascience.github.io/LDA.md

 ```

-The Beatles released records with different titles in the US and UK, so in scraping their discography I ended up with some duplicates.
+The Beatles released records with different titles in the US and UK, so in obtaining their discography I ended up with some duplicates.
 Focusing on their UK releases we get rid of this problem.

 ```r